MSE VPUE Undergraduate Summer Research Program

 Science and Technology at the Nanoscale

+Dates and deadlines for 2015 will be announced here when available.
 The initial application process involves a short questionnaire.
 Individual faculty members will then meet with selected students to make a final decision.
-Click here to download the applicaton form.Applications are due by 5 pm on March 3, 2014.
+Download the application form (PDF).
 Preference will be given to MSE sophomore applicants.

-Please contact Prof. Paul Kempen (email@example.com) with any questions.
+Please contact Professor Paul Kempen with any questions.